-Throughout the year, Telecor offers Technical Training for Dealers to become certified to install and service our products.
+Throughout the year, Telecor offers Technical Training for Channel Partners to become certified to install and service our products.

-Telecor also offers sales training exclusively to Certified Dealers to keep up to date on the latest technology and new developments.
+Telecor also offers sales training exclusively to Certified Channel Partners to keep up to date on the latest technology and new developments.

 Please check this page regularly for upcoming training dates.